Fourth Generation Warfare

 Third generation warfare, alternatively called manoeuvre warfare, was developed by Germany about the same time.
 In 3GW local commanders are encouraged to take the initiative, employing speed and surprise, sometimes even disobeying orders.
 During WWI, German forces frequently prevailed by being able to rapidly deploy while the French were still standing around waiting for orders from above.
 However 3GW didn’t reach its full embodiment until the mature deployment of the tank, specifically, the German Panzer Divisions.

 Which brings us to the present day and the development and shocking features of fourth generation warfare.
-It was first described by William S. Lind and a group of US military officers in a 1989 issue of Marine Corps Gazette.
+It was first described by William S. Lind and a group of US military officers in the October 1989 issue of the Marine Corps Gazette.
 In this new pattern of warfare the forces are no longer formal armies, as in the previous modes of warfare.
 There is no clear distinction between combatants and non-combatants.
 State armies are organised to fight other State armies, not the new weapons of terrorism, immigration and psychological bombardment.

 Fourth generation warfare has three components: physical combat, mental attitude, and moral outlook.
 In 4GW, note, actual physical combat is the least significant component.
 Yet more surprising, note further, moral outlook is the most important component.
 This is an excellent summary of 4GW by Brandon Smith:

 The essence of the most advanced form of warfare is the ability to defeat an opponent, or a population, without having to fight at all.
 Instead, the master tactician seeks to influence his opponent to surrender without fighting, or, to influence his opponent to destroy himself.
 This is accomplished primarily through propaganda, subversion, asymmetric warfare (terrorism and insurgency) and most importantly, co-option.